graphile/crystal/postgraphile/website/postgraphile/config.md

 :::caution

-The `name` option must be unique across all your `pgConfigs`; therefore if you have more than one entry in `pgConfigs` you must give each additional entry an explicit and unique name.
+The `name` option must be unique across all your `pgServices`; therefore if you have more than one entry in `pgServices` you must give each additional entry an explicit and unique name.

 :::